firefly-iii/docs/docs/docs/data-importer/how-to-use/fine-tune-import.md

 ### Asset account (\*)

 These roles (several variations) are used to indicate the asset account in the transaction, usually your own.
-"Asset account ID (matching FF3)" is a special column that's only relevant when you import old data from Firefly III itself.
+Think of these columns as the "payer" column, the person or account paying the money.

+The "asset account" role and the "opposing account" role (see ahead) will be automatically switched by the data importer when the transaction is the other way around.

 ### Opposing account (\*)

 These roles (in several variations) are used to indicate the opposing account.
 Usually these are stores or shops or opposing account details.
+Think of these columns as the "payee" column, the person or account receiving the money.

+The "asset account" role and the "opposing account" role (see earlier) will be automatically switched by the data importer when the transaction is the other way around.

 ### Amount